 - All items purchased, procured or leased with funds under the TVP should be licensed products and would not infringe any third party intellectual property rights; and

-- The risk in using the equipment/hardware/software/other assets or consultancy services will be borne by and remain with the applicant enterprise.
+- The risk in using the equipment/hardware/software/other assets or consultancy services will be borne by and remain with the applicant.

 - Our company bought some new computers last year which are suitable for the TVP project.
 Instead of purchasing new ones, can we use these computers for the project and claim reimbursement from TVP?

-Purchases, maintenance, warranty and insurance of existing and newly purchased equipment for normal business operation of the applicant enterprise will not be funded under TVP.
+Purchases, maintenance, warranty and insurance of existing and newly purchased equipment for normal business operation of the applicant will not be funded under TVP.
 Besides, TVP funding will not be provided for expenditures prior to project approval or incurred outside the project period.

 - Our TVP project urgently needs a piece of equipment that costs HK$5,500.
 So we purchased it in cash and got a proper receipt.
 How can we claim reimbursement from TVP?

-The applicant enterprise shall purchase, procure or lease the equipment, other goods or services for the project through non-cash methods such as credit card, cheque, bank transfer.
-The applicant enterprise may procure equipment, other goods or services for the project in cash to meet immediate needs, provided that the total value of any single transaction of the equipment, goods or services or all of the above for the purposes of or in relation to the project shall not exceed HK$5,000 each and the transaction shall be reasonably necessary for the discharge of the obligations and duties owed by the applicant enterprise under the funding agreement, and that two written quotations have been obtained.
-The applicant enterprise has to certify in writing all these requirements.
-Any single transaction with a total value exceeding HK$5,000 shall not be made in cash without the prior written approval of ITC.
+The applicant shall purchase, procure or lease the equipment, other goods or services for the project through non-cash methods such as credit card, cheque, bank transfer.
+The applicant may procure equipment, other goods or services for the project in cash to meet immediate needs, provided that the total value of any single transaction of the equipment, goods or services or all of the above for the purposes of or in relation to the project shall not exceed HK$5,000 each and the transaction shall be reasonably necessary for the discharge of the obligations and duties owed by the applicant under the funding agreement, and the procurement price is reasonable.
+The applicant has to certify in writing all these requirements.
+Any single transaction by the applicant of a total value exceeding HK$5,000 shall not be made in cash without the prior written approval of ITC.

-- Can technology consultants/service providers/suppliers provide loans to enterprises for carrying out TVP projects?
+- Can technology consultants/service providers/suppliers provide loans to entities for carrying out TVP projects?